avidev-creator/react/README.md

 # REACT
-This is a repo for small projects for REACT
+This is a repo to learn REACT by doing small projects.

 # Road Map --
 1. React Basics --